Codes Dictionary

 icwtoq (*) Tobin Q (market value of corporations/book value of corporations)

-cwfie (=) financial assets except currency and deposits
+cwfie (=) financial assets except for currency and deposits

 cwfin (+) financial assets